JvanKatwijk/yacc-preprocessor/README.md

 I discovered the sources of the preprocessor -they were stored on floppy discs - and - after 35 years - it took only 3 or 4 minor changes to compile the sources and build another "prep".
+The sources of the Ada compiler - also on that set of floppy discs - cannot be compiled, due to its dependency on the code generator of the portable C compiler.

 ------------------------------------------------------------------------
 An example